Church of God in Christ: Statistics

-In 2016, the Church had 5.5 million members in 60 countries around the world.

-In 2022, it was present in 112 countries in 2022.
-The National Council of Churches ranks it as the fifth largest Christian denomination in the U.S. COGIC is a Holiness–Pentecostal Christian denomination, with a predominantly African-American membership.
-According to a 2015 statistical study by the Pew Research Center, the denomination was estimated to have a United States membership of approximately 84% African-Americans, 5% White Americans, 8% Latino-Americans, and roughly 2% Asian-Americans.
+The National Council of Churches ranks COGIC as the fifth largest Christian denomination in the U.S. COGIC is a Holiness–Pentecostal Christian denomination, with a predominantly African American membership.
+In 2010, According to the US Religious Census, COGIC in the United States had 624,419 members in 2,966 churches.
+According to a 2015 statistical study by the Pew Research Center, the denomination was estimated to have a United States membership of approximately 84% African Americans, 5% White Americans, 8% Latino-Americans, and roughly 2% Asian-Americans.
+In 2016, the church had 5.5 million members in 60 countries around the world.
+In 2022, it was present in 112 countries.

+Statistics Conflict

+The Church of God in Christ has not shared official statistics with the public as the website states millions of adherents.
+This has led to multiple different figures for church membership being declared.
+For an example, some have stated over 5,000,000 members in the United States.
+This would place them as the fifth largest Christian denomination in the U.S. and the largest Pentecostal denomination in the nation.
+In 2020, ARDA's U.S. Religious Survey has placed the Church of God in Christ at 920,429 members in 3,313 churches.
+In the case of ARDA's figures, this would place the Church of God in Christ behind other Pentecostal groups in the U.S.

 Theology and beliefs

 COGIC is a trinitarian Holiness Pentecostal denomination.
 The church teaches three separate and distinct works of grace that God performs in the life of believers: salvation, entire sanctification, and the baptism or infilling of the Holy Ghost.
-The church declares to be evangelical in ministry, fundamental in doctrine and practice and Pentecostal in worship and expression.
+The church declares to be evangelical in ministry, fundamentalist in doctrine and practice and Pentecostal in worship and expression.
 COGIC theology and beliefs fall in the tradition of Wesleyan-Arminian theology.